What is the First Home Owner Grant?

 When will the grant be paid?

-Once again, each state and territory has its own rules so you’ll need to check out the sites above.
+Once again, each state and territory has their own rules so you’ll need to check out the sites above.
 But generally the grant's paid out under these conditions:

 - established home: payment will be made on settlement